 the participatory grantmaking process

-Since we adopted a participatory grantmaking model, each grantmaking cycle has posed new questions and reflection for FRIDA about what meaningful participatory decision-making processes look like in each of the contexts where we fund1FRIDA is accountable to review the systems and structure behind the participatory process and to learning with and from the young feminist organizers in FRIDA’s Advisory Committee, grantee partners, applicants in each cycle and broader feminist knowledge production on interlocking systems of oppression in each context..
+Since FRIDA has adopted a participatory grantmaking model, each grantmaking cycle has posed new questions and reflection for FRIDA about what meaningful participatory decision-making processes look like in each of the contexts where we fund1FRIDA is accountable to review the systems and structure behind the participatory process and to learning with and from the young feminist organizers in FRIDA’s Advisory Committee, grantee partners, applicants in each cycle and broader feminist knowledge production on interlocking systems of oppression in each context..
 For participatory grantmaking to be effective in reaching diverse communities, the decision-making needs to be built using an intersectional lens that unveils interlocking systems of oppression and their multilayered manifestations.
-Intersectional approaches expose inconsistencies within our model and shed light on who is missing from our grantmaking process and what we need to change and refine in our approach.
+Intersectional approaches expose inconsistencies within our model and shed light on who is missing from our grantmaking process and what we need to change in our approach.
 We hold an ongoing commitment to build within our participatory processes a brave space for engaging with complexities and understanding how multiple systems of oppression could obscure dynamics of power and privilege, limit visibility and access, and build up bias, exclusion and discrimination towards one community while benefiting another.
 As a feminist fund, we need to be transparent about the principles and values in our work that are consistent and non-negotiable.
 We strive to politically position ourselves against interlocking systems of oppression.
 As funders, we need to be aware of the power we hold to replicate harmful practices simply by choosing to be unaccountable or to overlook it when our internal systems and practices are not aligned with our values.
 By applying a critical intersectional lens across our work, we expand our knowledge and capacity to facilitate multiple power dynamics and reimagine how we engage our community in ways that center care and trust.

 Practicing feminist solidarity